-Early users of your app, startup founders and people who reach out to you (investors, press, partnerships.)
+Early users of your app, startup founders, and people who reach out to you (investors, press, partnerships.)
 Find some way to bring value to each of these communities and stay top of mind without having to email them every day.
 For Roomhints, we started an early user ambassador program.
 We would then give these early users free products every once and a while; such as throw pillows.
 Just to say thanks.
 We started an interior designer community on Meetup, we socialized with startup founders often but we failed at building the people that reached out to our community.
 I thought they would not care what we are up to each month.
 Looking back this was the wrong mindset.
-Who cares if someone cares of not — just send them emails and keep in contact.
+Who cares if someone cares or not — just send them emails and keep in contact.

 5. Listen to your customer with one ear.

 This is really hard but essential with starting a tech company.
 In our research, the customer does not really know what it wants and the customer doesn’t know what you know the product can do.

 “If I had asked people what they wanted, they would have said faster horses.”
 Henry Ford.